technosophos/moniker/README.md

 Second, we wanted to make it easy for you to modify or build your own wordlist.
-The script in `_generator` can take word lists and convert them to Go code that Monicker understands.
+The script in `_generator` can take word lists and convert them to Go code that Moniker understands.